Marshmellows over the fire

 Camp programs are organized by age group.
 We are an all-abilities, cost-free camp.
 And we are a leader in offering programs specifically for teens and young adults who’ve experienced brain cancers.

-phone 406.288.3030
+Phone: 406.288.3030

 Camp COCO

-Details: 1 week camp for children diagnosed with cancer or blood disorders.
+One week camp for children diagnosed with cancer or blood disorders.
 Siblings can attend with their brother or sister who has/ had cancer for 1+ weeks.

 Camp Kids are Kids

-the Palmer House, a Hilton Hotel, with suites converted into bunk cabins to simulate a campground.
+Located at the Palmer House, a Hilton Hotel, with suites converted into bunk cabins to simulate a campground.
 Camp is for kids ages 7-17 yrs. living with cancer in a fun, safe and medically sound urban recreational environment and with no financial cost to camper’s families.
 24 hours medical care is provided by physicians and nurses to administer medications and change dressings.

 Camp Quality Illinois Campapalooza